Maulanaaz/Maulanaaz/README.md

 ### 👨‍💻 About Me

-- 🎓 I’m a final-year **Mathematics Undergraduate** at **Diponegoro University**, specializing in statistical analysis and computational logic.
+- 🎓 I’m a final-year **Mathematics Undergraduate** at **Diponegoro University**, specializing in statistical analysis and machine learning.
 - 🔭 I’m currently bridging the gap between **Data Science (Modeling)** and **Data Engineering (Pipeline Architecture)**.
 - 🌱 I’m deepening my knowledge in **Data Science, Data Engineering, and Business Intelligence**.
-- 💼 Open to work opportunities in **Data Analytics, Data Science, or Data Engineering** roles.
+- 💼 Open to work opportunities in **Data Science, Machine Learning Engineer, Data Analytics, and Data Engineering** intern roles.

 ---